I Cheated On My Boyfriend: Is Reconciliation Possible?

 One important aspect of healing after cheating on your partner is getting help on your own, in addition to getting help with your partner.
 Cheating is not healthy behavior, regardless of the circumstances, and usually indicates something else.
 With the help of a therapist, you can start to work on any conditions that might have led to your cheating, such as self-esteem issues, chronic stress, depression, and other concerns, including maladaptive coping mechanisms.

 Reconciliation is a joint venture, but you might bear a greater weight than your boyfriend as the person who cheated.
 After all, you are the half of the relationship that may have a more significant need to prove your trustworthiness.
 You may have to divulge information about yourself and any past activities that might have led to you cheating or influenced your behavior toward your boyfriend.
-Building your self-esteem and learning to be honest with yourself regarding your needs and wants is vital to healing and moving forward in your relationship.
+Building your self-esteem and learning to be honest with yourself regarding your needs and wants are vital to healing and moving forward in your relationship.

 Not all relationships move from confrontation to repair immediately; instead, some couples need time apart to determine whether reconciliation is possible, or even desirable.
 This is a perfect time to begin working on yourself by building your confidence, getting to the root of your issues, and determining what about your relationship needs to be worked on and why your relationship means so much to you.